WASFA Privacy Statement

 WASFA (Washington Application for State Financial Aid)

-State Financial Aid for Undocumented Individuals and Select Non-Citizens
+State Financial Aid for Undocumented Individuals and Other Select Applicants

 To find out if you qualify, complete the free WASFA to apply for state financial aid.